 - Carly Page – London-based: Editor at The Inquirer, Carly is the main contact for most of the technology news being sent to this coder and developer-specific website.
 Her readers are those with a keen interest in the ‘techy’ side of things, so she does not tend to cover enterprise stories or surveys.
 Instead, she prefers news of a quirky, new nature, and is open to reviews of new products and software.

-- Margi Murphy – London-based: Formerly an online tech and science reporter at The Sun Online, Margi stepped up to the mantle of technology reporter at the Daily Telegraph late last year.
+- Margi Murphy – US-based: Formerly an online tech and science reporter at The Sun Online, Margi stepped up to the mantle of technology reporter at the Daily Telegraph late last year.
 She writes about everything from drones, web security and cryptocurrency to social media apps, like Facebook and Spotify, and technology brands including Apple and Toshiba.

 - Joe Curtis – London-based: Joe was the news editor at IT Pro and Cloud Pro, but is now Deputy Editor of those two media titles.
 Target him with all IT and cloud technology news, as he writes about them all, but is particularly interested in any stories that offer business insight and market analysis.